-Leni Zumas’s novel RED CLOCKS (Little, Brown, 2018) was a New York Times Editors’ Choice, an Indie Next selection, and a Publishers Weekly Top 10 Literary Fiction pick.
-Zumas is also the author of the story collection FAREWELL NAVIGATOR (Open City, 2008) and the novel THE LISTENERS (Tin House, 2012), which was a finalist for the Oregon Book Award.
+Leni Zumas’s novel RED CLOCKS (Little, Brown, 2018) was a New York Times Editors’ Choice, an Amazon Best Book of the Month, an Indie Next pick, and one of Esquire's Most Anticipated Books of 2018.
+Leni is also the author of FAREWELL NAVIGATOR: STORIES (Open City, 2008) and the novel THE LISTENERS (Tin House, 2012), which was a finalist for the Oregon Book Award.

-Her stories and essays have appeared in The Cut, The Collagist, Columbia: A Journal of Literature & Art, The Elephants, Lenny Letter, New Orleans Review, Open City, Quarterly West, The Sunday Times (UK), Tin House, Two Serious Ladies, & elsewhere.
+Her fiction and essays have appeared or are forthcoming in Granta, The Cut, The Sunday Times (UK), Portland Monthly, Tin House, Lenny Letter, The Collagist, The Elephants, jubilat, & elsewhere.
 She has received grants and fellowships from the Lower Manhattan Cultural Council, the Barbara Deming Memorial Fund, the Regional Arts & Culture Council, and the New York Foundation for the Arts.